Chua Beng Huat

 Chua Beng Huat (蔡明發 (蔡明发, Chhòa Bêng-hoat)) is a Singaporean sociologist.
-He is currently a professor in the Department of Sociology, Faculty of Arts and Social Science at the National University of Singapore, and concurrently serving as a faculty member (Social Science [Urban Studies]) at the Yale-NUS College.
+He is currently Professor Emeritus in the Department of Sociology, Faculty of Arts and Social Science at the National University of Singapore, and concurrently serving as a faculty member (Social Science [Urban Studies]) at the Yale-NUS College.
 "He has previously served as Provost Chair Professor, Faculty of Arts and Social Science (2009-2017), Research Leader, Cultural Studies in Asia Research Cluster, Asia Research Institute (2000-2015); Convenor Cultural Studies Programmes (2008-2013) and Head, the Department of Sociology (2009-2015), National University of Singapore".

-Chua did not have an early start in social sciences or humanities.
-Instead, he studied Biology and Chemistry in his undergraduate years.
-In the 1960s where college campuses in North America were fertile ground for counterculture, his involvement with student political activities made him realize that he did not have the right personality for natural science.
+Chua studied Biology and Chemistry in his undergraduate years.
+His involvement with student political activities made him realize that he did not have the right personality for natural science.
 He headed to York University, Toronto, to take up Environmental Studies in 1970.
 A year later, he switched to Sociology and received a M.A and a PhD.

-On whether his lack of an undergraduate degree in Sociology posed an obstacle in his graduate years, Chua remarked, “Probably it was a blessing in disguise.
-I think if I had done undergraduate degrees in Sociology, I would have sort of glossed over lots of important theoretical readings, feeling that I already know them.
-Because I didn’t, I read most of the classic texts during my first year in the M.A program.
-That probably was foundationally the most important thing that happened.
-I find that with that kind of grounding substantive fields are fairly easy to take up and put down.
-After twenty five years, I still think that is true.”